bright/new-www/content/projects/pregnancy-app.md

 <TitleWithIcon sectionTitle="result: successful MVP launch" titleIcon="/images/icon_result_svg.svg" titleIconAlt="the results of the collaboration" />

-The application was launched for iOS and Android at the same time, receiving p**ositive reviews from the first users**.
+The application was launched for iOS and Android at the same time, receiving **positive reviews from the first users**.
 With the help of the agency’s marketing team, **a solid user base has been achieved** in a relatively short amount of time.

 Over the years, **thousands of women have shown their love for the app**, and we're thrilled to be a part of the creation process of such a remarkable product.